CatsLover2006/Audiodex/README.md

 ### Phase 4: Task 3

 There is very little refactoring I'd do if I had more time on this project.
-The one thing I *know* I would do is encrypt the *.json files so they couldn't be read easily (probably just using an XOR key).
+The one thing I *know* I would do is encrypt the \*.json files so they couldn't be read easily (probably just using an XOR key).
+I'm pretty sure that fully refactoring *anything* would either slow the program down (which isn't an option, I don't have much CPU time to spare in some cases) or make it harder to read.
+Put simply, there is no way to refactor my program without sacrificing functionality or speed, both of which are required in this program.<br>
+What I would do is try to find better audio decoders.
+For one thing, the MP3 decoder is relatively unstable; it's not an issue located in my own code, it's an issue with the library.
+I'd probably just switch to interfacing with the encoder library, which is a Java implementation of an industry standard library.
+If that counts as refactoring, that's what I'd refactor.
+I'd also try to add more decoders and encoders, in particular, a decoder for \*.ape files (yes, that's an acutal format spec), and an AAC or ALAC encoder.<br>
+The only completely new feature I could see myself adding in the foreseeable future is automatic playback of files in input arguments.
+At that point, I'd make it my default audio player on Linux; it's *that* good.